chrisgrieser/alfred-pass/README.md

 - Search your passwords via the keyword `pw`.
 - <kbd>⏎</kbd>: Copy password to the clipboard.
 If your search query does not find an entry, you can directly create a new entry by pressing `↵`.
-You are then be prompted for a folder to place the new entry in.
+You are then prompted for a folder to place the new entry in.
 The password of the new entry is auto-generated based on your `pass` settings, or can be inserted from your clipboard.
 - <kbd>⌘</kbd><kbd>⏎</kbd>: Edit entry in your Terminal, using [the Terminal